"The first principle is that you must not fool yourself – and you are the easiest person to fool."

 Let me repeat that: We're building ghosts.

 The full interview is available on YouTube and the transcript is published on Patel's Substack.
-I recommend consuming both.
-What follows is my analysis of why this admission is so devastating.
+I recommend diving into both.
+What makes this confession so powerful is that it comes from someone who helped build these systems—and who still believes they can be useful.

 Here are his exact words: